amemori98/QCP2024/README.md

 ## Getting Started <a name = "getting_started"></a>

-### Prerequisites
+### Introduction
-This program is self contained and uses matplotlib for plotting graphs.
+The simulator is self contained and uses matplotlib for plotting graphs.
+The simulator has 2 classes, Programmer and Matrix.
+Programmer is used to build and run quantum circuits and Matrix handles matrix storage and matrix algebra.

+In algorithms.py there is an implementation of Grover's algorithm which uses the simulator.

 ### Installing
 This program can be used by downloading the file quantum_simulator.py and importing into your file: